Samriddhi-1234/FINPILOT-AI/README.md

 # ✈️ FinPilot AI — Your Personal Finance Copilot

-> Built as a Capstone Project for the Agentic Artificial Intelligence program at KIIT University.
+> Built as a Capstone Project for the Agentic Artificial Intelligence program.
 FinPilot is an AI-powered financial assistant that actually understands your spending.
 Upload your expense data, ask it anything in plain English, and it figures out what you need — whether that's a breakdown of where your money went, a prediction for next month, savings tips, or unusual spending alerts.

 It doesn't just answer questions.
 It picks the right tool, runs the analysis, and shows you exactly how it arrived at the answer.
 That's the agentic part.